 Subaru has finally pulled off the curtain on its all-electric 2023 Solterra SUV.
 It's the brand's first EV and is being joint-developed between it and Toyota.

 The Solterra name is actually a portmanteau of the Latin words for sun (sol) and Earth (terra).
 Clever naming aside, Subaru was clear to point out in a press release that by working together with Toyota, it can bring its years of all-wheel drive experience together with Toyota's electrification technology.
 Right now, the Solterra is set for a 2022 release in the U.S., Canada and Europe and will offer around 329 miles of range.

 - These are the best electric cars available right now

 The electrification push by Subaru is not surprising.
 Governments around the world are pushing for it, with many phasing out internal combustion engines (ICE) altogether.
 Actually, even Japan is mulling over a plan to ban ICE cars by 2035, although it's being met with much resistance.
-Regardless, if Subaru wants to be able to continue selling in the U.S., and especially parts of Europe, then the move is a necessary one.
+Regardless, if Subaru wants to be able to continue selling in the U.S., and especially in parts of Europe, then the move is a necessary one.